RikKargones/GodotSimpleEditor/README.md

 Created for task on work - writing data (only values/formulas) in cells.

-Code uses a bit changed [GodotXML addon by elenakrittik](https://github.com/elenakrittik/GodotXML) and stracturly following [Godot Excel Reader addon by LaoDie1](https://github.com/LaoDie1/godot-excel-reader?ysclid=m6j75bap25275265483).
+Code uses a bit changed [GodotXML addon by elenakrittik](https://github.com/elenakrittik/GodotXML) and structurally following [Godot Excel Reader addon by LaoDie1](https://github.com/LaoDie1/godot-excel-reader?ysclid=m6j75bap25275265483).

-Most of additinal code is a an actual edit cell values/formulas and saving xlsx files.
+Most of additinal code is actual edit cell values/formulas and saving xlsx files.

 ## What SimpleXlsxEditor CAN do:
 - **Edit cells inside sheets.**